 Mercedes Blind Spot Assist is a safety feature that warns the driver if another car is in the blind spot.
 This feature has been optional in many Mercedes-Benz models since early 2010.
-In this guide, we will look at some of the common problems with Mercedes blind spot assist and why you may get a warning message such as “Blind Spot Assist Inoperative” or “Blind Spot Assist Currently Unavailable.
+This guide will look at some common problems with Mercedes blind spot assist and why you may get a warning message such as “Blind Spot Assist Inoperative” or “Blind Spot Assist Currently Unavailable.
 See Operator’s Manual”

 Blindspot assist Inoperative Message